prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 | `.Bids[].Bid.H` | Optional | Height of the creative in pixels. |
 | `.Bids[].Bid.Ext` | Optional | Embedded JSON containing Prebid metadata (see below) or custom information. |

-Additionally, if you'd like to support the Long Form Video Ad Pods then you'll need to provide the followings information:
+If you'd like to support Long Form Video Ad Pods, then you'll need to provide the followings information:

 | Path | Description |
 | - | - |